John Grandy, President

-Jennifer Smith, Vice President
+Jennifer Smith, President

-Richard Paisley, Chair, Litigation Committee
+Richard Paisley, Vice-president & Chair, Litigation Committee

 Based in Vancouver, BC, Richard Paisley is a practicing lawyer and the Director of the Global Transboundary International Waters Governance Initiative at UBC.
 His current research, teaching, graduate supervision, and advisory interests include domestic and international water and energy law and policy, international business transactions, international negotiations, and environmental mediation/conflict resolution.
 Richard served as a board member of CPAWS BC for 7 years.
-He is an avid downhill and cross-country skier, cyclist, backpacker, and kayaker.

-Amber Walker, Chair, Governance Committee
+Alexandra Tzannidakis, Chair, Governance Committee

 Charles Côté, Board Personnel Officer